-In March 2014, we announced that the U.S. Patent & Trademark Office issued U.S. Patent No. 8,658,627 entitled, Pregnancy Hormone Combination for Treatment of Autoimmune Diseases, to the Regents of the University of California.
+In March 2014, we announced that the U.S. Patent & Trademark Office issued U.S. Patent No. 8,658,627 entitled, Pregnancy Hormone Combination for Treatment of Autoimmune Diseases, to the Regents of the University of

+California.
 The patent includes claims to the use of our drug candidate, Trimesta (oral estriol), in conjunction with a gestagen for the treatment of multiple sclerosis (MS) and other autoimmune diseases.
 The patent also includes a claim for the administration of Trimesta, a gestagen and a third standard of care MS agent, such as glatiramer acetate injection (Copaxone [®]), interferon beta-1a (Avonex [®], Rebif [®]), interferon beta-1b (Betaseron [®], Extavia [®]) or sphingosine-1-phosphate receptor modulator (Gilenya [®]).

-In April 2013, we announced that the U.S. Patent & Trademark Office issued U.S. Patent No. 8,372,826 entitled, Estriol Therapy for Multiple Sclerosis and Other Autoimmune Diseases, to the Regents of the University of California which includes claims to the use of our drug candidate, Trimesta (oral estriol), in combination with glatiramer acetate injection (Copaxone®).
-According to Teva Pharmaceutical Industries Ltd.'s Form 20-F for the year ended December 31, 2012, filed with the SEC on February 12, 2013.
-Copaxone® is the number one selling drug for multiple sclerosis with approximately \$4 billion in annual sales.
-Currently marketed exclusively by Teva Pharmaceutical Industries Ltd., Copaxone® is expected to face generic competition as certain patent terms begin to expire in 2014.
+In April 2013, we announced that the U.S. Patent & Trademark Office issued U.S. Patent No. 8,372,826 entitled, Estriol Therapy for Multiple Sclerosis and Other Autoimmune Diseases, to the Regents of the University of California which includes claims to the use of our drug candidate, Trimesta (oral estriol), in combination with glatiramer acetate injection (Copaxone[®]).
+According to Teva Pharmaceutical Industries Ltd.'s Form 20-F for the year ended December 31, 2013, filed with the SEC on February 10, 2014.
+Copaxone[®] is the number one selling drug for multiple sclerosis with approximately \$4.3 billion in global annual sales.
+Currently marketed exclusively by Teva Pharmaceutical Industries Ltd., Copaxone [®] is expected to face generic competition in the U.S., as certain patent terms began to expire in May 2014.